 - 2 teaspoons fresh lemon juice

 - salt, freshly ground black pepper and brown sugar to taste

-- basil leaves and peach for garnish if desired
+- basil leaves and peach slices for garnish if desired

 Trim any excess fat off of the chicken breasts and then put them in a large, heavy-duty zip-lock bag.
 Set aside.

 Cut all of the peaches in half, remove the pits, and add them to a powerful blender or food processor.
 Add the basil leaves, water, sugar and garlic and purée on high until you have a relatively smooth consistency.

 Pour about half of the peach mixture into the bag with the chicken breasts.
 Move the chicken around to be sure all sides are well coated.
 Remove the air from the bag, seal, and then refrigerate for at least 6 hours and ideally overnight.
 (Save the other half of the peach mixture in a tightly sealed container in the refrigerator for the sauce.)

 When you're ready to cook, preheat your stove-top grill or outdoor BBQ.

 Remove the now marinated chicken breasts from the bag and place them on a large plate.
 (Discard the bag with any excess marinade.)

 Once the grill is hot, season both sides of each chicken breast with salt and pepper, and then place them on the grill.
 (You should hear a sizzling sound when they hit the grill -- if you don't, it's not hot enough.
 Wait for the sizzle!)